 I am interested in people.
 Relating to them, understanding their past history, and connecting with them on a deeper level.
 And this need to want to dive inward, connect farther, guided me towards adding a HDFS minor to my Communications Studies / Theatre double major.
 (A mouthful, I know.
 Ha!)
 But here's the deal- I want to work in the entertainment industry after graduation as a performer, but I want to address things in my performances that are gunna stick with people.- mean something to them, you know?
 I want to relate to the hard stuff you have gone through that nobody knows about, your innermost desires, and have us both be surprised when we discover that we aren't so different after all.
 That's the real fun stuff in my opinion.
 I refused to narrow my talents and instead, chose to expand upon them.
 That is the reason I added my HDFS minor.
 Jesslyn Rollins, Class of 2015

 You get to select 1 Elective from one of our content areas.
-Here are some suggested options based on your major.
+Here are some suggested options based on your major, and you can review other options by clicking on the "Requirements" link on the right side-bar.

 Please note that substitutions will not be granted for required or elective courses.